faisalnjs/Southern-Bell/readme.md

 ## Production

-This project is hosted on [Dango Web Solutions](https://dangoweb.com/?from=Southern-Bell) cloud hosting - free web hosting for Education.

 Files are transferred to the host using the GitHub Action automation workflow at [.github\workflows\prod.yml](https://github.com/faisalnjs/Southern-Bell/tree/prod/.github/workflows/prod.yml).

 ![Deploy Node.js App](https://github.com/faisalnjs/Southern-Bell/actions/workflows/prod.yml/badge.svg)

 ## CMS

-CMS is hosted on [Dango Web Solutions](https://dangoweb.com/?from=Southern-Bell) cloud hosting - free web hosting for Education.

 To access the CMS, navigate to the `/admin` path to be redirected to the admin panel.